SumoLogic/sumologic-documentation/docs/contributing/create-document.md

 ## Step 2: Add title and metadata

-See [Markdown Features > Front Matter](/docs/contributing/markdown-cheat-sheet#frontmatter) to learn how.
+See our [Style Guide > Frontmatter section](/docs/contributing/style-guide#frontmatter) to learn how.

 ## Step 3: Write and edit your doc